shelleywong/CSCI211-Course-Materials/Programs/program07.md

 If you are not able to complete this programming assignment, turn in your partial work for partial credit, or submit later for late credit.
 If you turn in nothing, you get a zero.
 If you turn in something, you receive a grade that is higher than zero.

-## For an extra challenge (no points, just for fun)
+## Extra Challenge (no points, just for fun)

-No extra credit will be give to late assignments (both the regular assignment and the extra credit must be turned in on time).<br>
+> Note: In general, there is no need to include Extra Challenge code in your programming assignment submission; however, you may include it if it does not impact the output (your code submission should still pass the provided and hidden tests).
+Make sure you save a copy of your completely working program before you start the extra challenge.
+The idea behind the extra challenges is to give you the opportunity to figure out how to solve problems on your own.
+I may discuss extra challenges, but I won't tell you how to solve them.

 Implement a `remove` function:
 ```